Category Archives: Wales Coast Path

 Photograph of Ugandan Asian family at Tonfanau by Jim Arnould, Nova (April 1973).
 Source: Oxford University Press blog

+The camp was re-opened very briefly to house Uganda-Asian refugees.
+Uganda had been a British colony, and while India was still also a British colony, the British government had encouraged Indian professionals to travel to Uganda to seek prosperity by helping with railway construction and the overall improvement of the economy.
+The offer was taken up with enthusiasm, with thousands of Indian families settling in Uganda and making good livings.
+Their successes were at first welcomed and then regarded with suspicion by Ugandan communities.
 In 1962, Uganda was granted independence and in 1971, military leader Idi Amin staged a coup and came into power.
 Only a year later, on August 5th 1972, Amin inaugurated a policy of economic reform, an “economic war” in his own words, that included the expropriation of properties owned by Asians and Europeans.
 He gave Ugandan Asians 90 days noticed to leave the country, calling them “economic bloodsuckers,” claiming that they were draining the wealth of the nation at the expense of native Ugandans.
 Their departure was hastened at gunpoint, giving them little doubt about their fate should they stay.

-Of 80,000 Ugandan Asian exiles, nearly 29,000 with UK passports came to Britain.
+Of 80,000 Ugandan-Asian exiles, nearly 29,000 with UK passports came to Britain.
 The official Ugandan Resettlement Board (URB) had the thankless task of providing them with temporary accommodation until permanent resettlement could be arranged, and took the decision to place them in refugee camps.
 Tonfanau was one of sixteen refugee camps chosen for the task.

 The entrance to the Cafe at the Tonfanau refugee camp, when the camp was in ruins.
 The bright, lively scene is very much at odds with the drab surroundings, and gives a sense of how hard it must have been to relocate to such a bleak place.
 Source: 28 Days website.

 Tonfanau camp had been closed for nearly four years when it was suddenly dragged back into service to house over 3000 of these refugees for a period of six months, and must have been in somewhat poor condition.
 It was, in fact, only chosen as a last resort when other locations had been rejected.
 Captain Freddy Fuller was put in charge of the camp, probably very well qualified as he had spent 25 years running an Outward Bound school.
 Volunteers from the surrounding community formed a welcome group to provide the newcomers with essentials, including clothes and toys for the children, and each volunteer was instructed to assign themselves to individual families to assist them.
 However, there was very little furniture and most of the exiles had to sit on the floor.
 It must have been a freezing, bleak and worrying winter in those bare huts, and Jordanna Bailkin’s book Unsettled repeats James Hamilton-Paterson’s poignant report on the camp, seeing “miserable people in their gorgeous saris” huddling in Tywyn’s two fish and chip shops for warmth.
 Bailkin describes how donations of clothes resulted in some peculiar and probably difficult encounters: “Adding to the bizarre atmosphere, most of the clothes donated to Tonfanau through the WRVS [Women’s Royal Voluntary Service] were from the 1960s.
-Chandrika Joshi, whose family stayed at Tonfanau for fiver or six months when she was 14 years old, found herself garbed in a brown rubber minidress.
-Such outfits went largely unnoticed in camp, where everyone was similarly attired, but more ‘out of place’ when she went to a school a few weeks later.”
+Chandrika Joshi, whose family stayed at Tonfanau for five or six months when she was 14 years old, found herself dressed in a brown rubber minidress: “Such outfits went largely unnoticed in camp, where everyone was similarly attired, but more ‘out of place’ when she went to a school a few weeks later” (again quoted from Jordanna Bailkin’s book Unsettled – see Sources at end).

 Demolition of the site